SpencerKenison/AirfoilTempVarNek5000/README.md

 ```

-### 3. Analyze and Plot ResultsThe Python script reads the `.csv` output files generated during the simulation runs and creates summary plots.
+### 3. Analyze and Plot Results

+The Python script reads the `.csv` output files generated during the simulation runs and creates summary plots.
 The plots will be saved in the `results/` directory.

 ```bash
 python3 plot_data_summary.py

 ```

+## Results

-## ResultsAfter execution, the `results/` directory will contain:
+After execution, the `results/` directory will contain:

 * **Case Directories**: Subdirectories named `ReXXX_AOAXX` (e.g., `Re100_AOA00`, `Re1000_AOA12`), each containing the simulation files, log file, and coefficient CSVs (`drag_...csv`, `lift_...csv`).
 * **Plot Images**: PNG files summarizing the study: